darylldan/lolcode_interpreter/README.md

 - Case 0 do not have a break statement, if intentional it will fallthrough to the default case (Test Case 8)
 - Visible arguments do not have a separator (should be `+`) (Test Case 8)
 - Used 'PRODUCKT' instead of 'PRODUKT', resulting into an unidentified keyword error (Test Case 8)
+- Case literals are integer but choice (from user input) is string.
+Either intentional or choice must be casted to integer, or case literal must be string.
 - Function parameters are not separated by `YR` and `AN YR` (Test Case 10)
 - Operands of arithmetic operations SUM OF are separated by `an` instead of `AN`.
 Parser detects it as varident (Test Case 10)